Sports in Philadelphia: Men's basketball

-Philadelphia enjoys a unique basketball rivalry among the Big 5, a group of five local Division I universities: Temple, Saint Joseph's, Penn, Villanova, and La Salle.
-The Big 5 teams have played many of their games at the Palestra, Penn's venerable gymnasium.
+Philadelphia enjoys a unique basketball rivalry among the Big 5, a group that historically consisted of five local Division I universities: Temple, Saint Joseph's, Penn, Villanova, and La Salle.
+A sixth local university, Drexel, was officially added to the rivalry in 2023.
+The Big 5 teams have played many of their games at The Palestra, Penn's venerable gymnasium.
 The Big 5 rivalry is unique because each of the schools has a rich basketball history and each school is located within a fifteen-mile radius of all of the others.
-Each of the Big 5 schools has made at least one appearance in the NCAA Final Four, and two have won national titles—La Salle in 1954 and Villanova in 1985, 2016, and 2018.
+Each of the historic Big 5 schools (i.e., all except Drexel) has made at least one appearance in the NCAA Final Four, and two have won national titles—La Salle in 1954 and Villanova in 1985, 2016, and 2018.
 Villanova's victory over Georgetown in the 1985 championship game is widely considered one of the greatest upsets in NCAA basketball history.
 Temple, Penn, Villanova, and Saint Joseph's all rank among the top 50 Division I teams in number of games won.
 Three Big 5 players have won the Naismith College Player of the Year award: Lionel Simmons of La Salle in 1990, Jameer Nelson of St. Joseph's in 2004, and Jalen Brunson of Villanova in 2018.
 Saint Joseph's and La Salle compete in the Atlantic 10, while Penn and Villanova are perennial powers in the Ivy League and the Big East.
 Temple joined the American Athletic Conference in all sports when the original Big East split into two leagues in 2013 (it had joined Big East football a year earlier).
 Prior to the Big East split, Temple had been a member of the Atlantic 10, and it still holds the most A-10 basketball tournament championships.

-Drexel joined Division I in 1973 and makes up the City 6 in extramurals with the Big 5, and has its own basketball rivalry with Penn, known as the Battle of 33rd Street.
+Drexel joined Division I in 1973 and, before being officially added to the Big 5 rivalry in 2023, made up the City 6 in extramurals with the Big 5.
+It has its own basketball rivalry with Penn, known as the Battle of 33rd Street.
 The Drexel–Penn rivalry is geographically the closest in NCAA Division I; the two schools' campuses adjoin one another, and their basketball arenas are three blocks apart.
 Drexel has never made the Final Four, but did reach the second round of the 1996 tournament.
 Delaware has made five NCAA tournament appearances, reaching the second round in 2014.
 Delaware State has reached the NCAA tournament once, losing in the first round in 2005.
 Delaware and Drexel both play in the CAA, while Delaware State plays in the MEAC.
 Three Philadelphia schools field Division II teams: Chestnut Hill College, Holy Family University, and Thomas Jefferson University (known for sports purposes as Jefferson).
 The University of the Sciences also fielded a Division II team before it merged into Saint Joseph's University in 2022.

 In 1939, Philadelphia hosted the first game of the first NCAA tournament.
 Philadelphia also hosted the Final Four in 1976 and 1981.